charynepesov/charynepesov/README.md

-### Hi there 👋
+### Hi there 👋, my name is Chary
-I'm Chary from Turkey, and I study computer science.
-I really enjoy learning new technologies like Flutter, Go, WebAssembly and also GNU/Linux.
+I study computer science.
+I really enjoy learning new technologies like Flutter, Go, WebAssembly and also GNU/Linux.copy/paste and use in your profile.

+Skills: Flutter / Go / C# / JS / HTML / CSS

 - 📫 How to reach me:
 `charydevel@gmail.com`